How Long Does Exterior Paint Take to Dry Before Rain Hits?

 Factors to Consider

-- Type of Paint: Different paints have varying levels of tolerance to moisture.
-For example, oil-based paints require a longer drying period as they are more susceptible to humidity and moisture.
+• Type of Paint: Different paints handle moisture differently.
+For example, oil-based paints take longer to dry because they’re more sensitive to humidity and moisture.

 Best Practices for Painting in Uncertain Weather